ThePardeepHere/ThePardeepHere/README.md

 My experience includes building full fledged systems from scratch, working extensively on legacy codebases, and performing application and data migrations while keeping systems stable in production.

-As Python conventions state, "Simple is better than complex."
+As Python conventions state ,"Simple is better than complex."
 I follow the same approach while creating solutions.
-I avoid unnecessary complexity, messy code, and over-engineering, and focus on clear and maintainable implementations.
+I avoid unneccesary complexity,messy code,and over-engineering,and focus on clear and maintainable implementations.

 ---

 ## What I Do